vrnsky/vrnsky.github.io/content/blog/28-05-2024-sb-insifical.md

 sidebar:
   open: true
 date: 2024-05-30
+comments: true
 ---

 Hello everyone!
 In this article, I’ll show you how to employ Infisical in your Spring Boot application.

 But last year, HashiCorp changed Terraform’s license to non-open source.
 This could also happen to Vault, or not.
 The second reason why I chose Infisical for this article is because IBM acquired Terraform this year.

 ### Introduction
 Like the HashiCorp Vault, Infisical is a secret management platform.
 Let’s start by starting up the Infisical instance locally with the docker-compose file provided by the documentation.
 First, we need to download it with the following command.

 ```bash